JOHN EDEN 1888-1914

 The Auckland Chronicle 22 Oct 1914 reported Lt.
 John Eden’s death.

 Initially, Lieut.
-J. Eden was buried at America Cross Roads German Cemetery near Wericq, named after a cabaret between Wervicq and Kruiseecke.
-Five UK soldiers including Lieut.
+J. Eden was buried in a battlefield grave but it seems that after the war he was located in the America Cross Roads German Cemetery near Wericq, named after a cabaret between Wervicq and Kruiseecke.
+Thereafter, 5 UK soldiers including Lieut.
 J. Eden were reinterred at Larch Wood (Railway Crossing) Cemetery when the IWGC concentrated graves from isolated cemeteries and battlefield burials after the war.

 Anthony Eden wrote:

 “These were miserable months for my mother.
 My brother Jack was killed on a cavalry patrol near Ypres in October 1914, my father died in the following February and her brother Robin Grey had been shot down in his aeroplane and taken prisoner.”

 There would be more heartache for Lady Sybil, her youngest son Nicholas was to be killed at Jutland.